-Chocolate is a $50bn market worldwide and growing by around 5% year-on-year.
-Over half (52%) of Americans say that chocolate is their favorite flavor, and with the demand for more exciting designs and ways of presenting chocolate increasing, more people are turning to chocolate 3D printers for deluxe chocolates.
+Chocolate is a $50 billion market worldwide, and over half of Americans say that chocolate is their absolute favorite flavor.
+With the demand for more exciting designs and ways of presenting chocolate ever increasing, more people are turning to chocolate 3D printers for deluxe chocolates.

 The Best Chocolate 3D Printers and where to buy them

 |Name||Speed||Max Print Volume (mm)||Price||Where to buy for the best price|

 |FoodBot S2||15-70 mm/s||150 x 150 x 73||$2,100||3DPrintersOnlineStore here|